 Whilst some people still love physical discs to store and play movies, digital files that are put on the cloud or a computer are obviously more accessible so more and more people choose to convert their DVD collections to digital videos.
 Here is a good solution to it:

 WonderFox DVD Ripper Pro is a perfect solution for those who need to convert DVD movies to digital files.
-It performs solidly and can export videos in MP4, AVI, MKV, MOV and more other formats in original quality.
+It performs solidly and can export videos in MP4, AVI, MKV, MOV and other 300+ formats in original quality.

 DVDStyler is an all-round free DVD authoring application that includes a wide range of settings and options people may need for creating a DVD video.
 We have expounded on how to use it to burn video to DVD in previous posts many times.
 Also this program is also useful for us to directly burn DVD with subtitles, as follows.